local-machine/CoinCombo/README.md

-# Project
+# Coin Combinations
 ### By Rochelle Roberts
 -----

 ## Description
-* Project template for C# console apps
+* Coin Combinations is a C# console app that lets a user enter an amount of cents and shows the smallest number of quarters, dimes, nickels, and pennies needed to make that change.
-* Unit testing set up too
+* Unit testing functions

 ## Technologies Used
 * C#
+* .NET
 * MSTest

 ## Installation